danyelkoca/spotify/docs/README.md

-# Spotify Voice Assistant
+# Spotify Assistant

-A voice-controlled Spotify assistant that lets you manage your music, search for songs, and get information about artists and events using natural language.
+Spotify assistant that lets you manage your music, search for songs, and get information about artists and events using natural language.

 ## Features

-- Voice control for Spotify playback (play, pause, skip, etc.)
+- Control for Spotify playback (play, pause, skip, etc.)
 - Natural language music search and discovery
 - Smart caching for faster performance
 - Real-time artist and event information